2023 Under-21 EURO qualifying latest: Germany, Portugal, Spain, Belgium in finals

 Group A

 - Croatia were heading for the finals on Friday when 2-1 up in Norway at the 90-minute mark.
-However, Norway scored twice in added time to win 3-2 and are now within a point of Croatia, with two games left to the leaders' one.
-Finland also staged a late comeback to win 3-2 in Austria and go third, two points behind Norway.
-Austria have the same number of points as Finland but no games left.
+However, Norway scored twice in added time to win 3-2.
+Finland also staged a late comeback to win 3-2 in Austria and then beat Azerbaijan 3-0 on Tuesday.
+Croatia and Finland are on 19 points, while Norway are one behind with a game in hamd.
+Croatia play their last game in Estonia on Wednesday knowing a win seals a top-two finish; Finland conclude against Norway on Friday.

 Group C